Skip to main content

 Yes!
 Use the model="Model Name" parameter in your prompts to override the model for specific focused_action or extract_prompt operations.
 This is the recommended way to optimize for accuracy and cost.

-focused_action requires models that understand computer use—clicking, typing, and navigating.
-Not all models have this capability.
-The model picker shows which models support computer use.
-Non-computer-use models work fine for extract_prompt since it only needs vision capabilities.
+focused_action works best with models that understand computer use—clicking, typing, and navigating.
+The model picker shows which models support computer use, and the editor warns if you choose a model that is not marked for it.
+Non-computer-use models are still fine for extract_prompt, which only needs vision/extraction capability.

 Start with the system defaults.
 If you need more reasoning power for complex decisions, try a “Thinking” variant.
 For bulk extraction where speed matters, consider faster models like Sonnet without thinking.
 The model details panel in the picker shows each model’s characteristics.